Forgot password

 How Saturation Works in Minecraft

-Alongside hunger is a separate bar known as "saturation".
-This bar isn't visible, and controls the rate at which your hunger bar decreases.
+Alongside hunger, Minecraft also has a separate, but invisible bar known as "saturation" which controls the rate at which your hunger bar decreases.

-• You gain saturation by eating particular foods that reward you with saturation points.
+• You gain saturation by eating specific food that rewards you with saturation points.

 • It's important to note that your saturation level cannot exceed your current hunger level.
 So, for example, if your hunger bar is currently at 10, your maximum saturation cannot exceed 10.

-• Each food in Minecraft restores a certain number of hunger points, but overeating doesn't simply apply those excess hunger points into saturation.
+• Each food in Minecraft restores a certain number of hunger points, but overeating doesn't simply apply those excess hunger points to saturation.

 • Instead, you need to eat food that restores higher amounts of saturation.
 We'll go into that in more detail in our recipes list below.